 Production totals for 1955 came to 7,206 units for the Packard Four Hundred, and 3,224 units for 1956.

 The 1956 Packard 400 offered here has been in the same ownership from 1975-2017 (history prior to 1975 is unknown) when I sold it to the current owner.
 He has improved the car with the rear axle service, full brake service, new radiator and 4 new whitewall radial tires.
 A detailed list of the work done can be provided upon request.
 This Packard remains mostly original, other than a paint job (and carpet) sometime in the late 60’s to its original blue.
-It runs very well, the transmission and push button selector work well.
+It runs well, the transmission and push button selector work well.
 Radio, power antenna work well, lights, directionals.
-Both heaters and fans working, but the heater core is disconnected, Not working are the fuel gauge, wipers and interior lights.
+Both heaters and fans working, but the heater core hot water is disconnected, Not working are the fuel gauge, wipers and interior lights.
 The pictures should clearly show the cosmetics of the car, both inside and out.

 Here is a nice article on Hemmings Web Site about a Packard Four Hundred.